 It is concluded that there is currently sufficient provision for the listed enhanced services to meet the likely needs of residents in the locality.

-However, the Health Board will work with pharmacy contractors to improve on the provision of those services that are not currently available in all 13 pharmacies in the locality.
-Greater priority will be placed on areas where there is only 1 pharmacy serving a population and where the service is not available from a local GP practice or from another NHS provider.
-It is the Health Boards aim to have the best access possible for the listed Enhanced services.
+The Health Board will work with pharmacy contractors to improve on the provision of those services that are not currently available in all 13 pharmacies in the locality.